kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. line-block::
   ``-hb A:AH:AD:B``
   ``--hbonds-file``
-      Calculate the number of hydrogen bonds in the macromolecule structure.
+      Calculate the number of hydrogen bonds in the macromolecular structure.
       **A** is the atom type of the acceptor, **AH** is the maximum hydrogen atom acceptor atom distance, **AD** is the maximum hydrogen atom donor atom distance, and **B** is the maximum acceptor-hydrogen-donor angle in degrees.
       Provide a file name for the output if desired.
       *Optional.
 Default: hydrogenBonds.csv*